-Walking around the gardens at Ryton recently, the sun broke through the clouds, and I could feel its warmth on the back of my neck, the birdsong seemed to suddenly get louder, and the air seemed to have that whiff of spring about it.
 When the seasons change it's almost like meeting up with an old dear friend and the mind floods with familiarity, it really is a joyous feeling.
-March, however, although the month that marks the beginning of spring is fraught with dangers for the gardener.
+But although March marks the beginning of spring, it is fraught with dangers for the gardener.

-Enough of the dramatics though, there are plenty of things going on that will make a gardener smile, the low winter sun is still around for a few weeks, and I personally find it incredibly beautiful.
-This time of year and early in the morning it is also accompanied by what seems like a more intense dawn chorus, and I feel a very amorous time is on the way for our feathered friends.
+Thankfully, there are plenty of things going on that will make a gardener smile.
+The low winter sun is still around for a few weeks, and I personally find it incredibly beautiful.
+This time of year and early in the morning, it's also accompanied by what seems like a more intense dawn chorus, and I feel a very amorous time is on the way for our feathered friends.